bengabp/TitleContent/README.md

 # TitleContent
-This project utilizes hugging face's solution for title creation from text
+Simple Api to generate title for a given text content.